-A: Interviews will take place in February and March of 2015.
-Offers will be extended no later than March 6, 2015, with student commitments required by no later than March 20, 2015 at 12:00 PM.
+A: Interviews will take place in late February and early March of 2020.
+Offers will be extended by mid-March, with student commitments required by the end of March.

 Q: What should one prepare for the interview?

-A: Treat the interview as you would any job interview.
-You should be ready to discuss your goals and why you feel you are an exceptional candidate for the HOPE Fellowship.
+A: Treat the interview like a job interview.
+Students should be ready to discuss their goals and why they feel they are an exceptional candidate for the HOPE Fellowship.

-Q: What if I one does not secure a HOPE Fellowship?
+Q: What if one does not secure a HOPE Fellowship?

-A: Other resources for summer funding include the Summer Public Interest Fellowship Program (if you are a rising 2L), Equal Justice Works Summer Corps, and many opportunities featured online.
-Search PSJD, Symplicity, and Equal Justice Works to get a full picture of your options.
-If you are a 1L, you will have another opportunity to apply for a HOPE Fellowship next year!
+A: Other resources for summer funding include the Summer Public Interest Fellowship Program (for rising 2Ls), Equal Justice Works Summer Corps, and many opportunities featured online.
+Search PSJD, Symplicity, and Equal Justice Works to get a full picture of the options.
+1Ls will have another opportunity to apply for a HOPE Fellowship next year!
 Miami Law is dedicated to ensuring that students have opportunities to develop advocacy skillsets while helping others.
 Be sure to check into summer clinic placements, externships, courses with field components and other opportunities offered through Miami Law.

 - 2018 Summer HOPE Fellows